OlgaKuvs/barbiere-pp4/README.md

 ## <div id="ux">UX</div>
 ### Overview
 Barbiere Maestro is a website for a modern barbershop salon.
 The main goal is to create a simple and intuitive website based on a deep understanding of the target users.
-Users of the site can obtain detailed information about the services provided, about the experience of each barber, and also look at examples of barber's haircuts in photos to decide whether they want to use the services of this salon.
+The landing page provides all the key information a potential customer needs to know, including services and pricing.
+The Gallery introduces visitors to available options and helps improve the customer experience.
+Users of the site can obtain detailed information about the services provided, about the experience of each barber, and also look at examples of barber's haircuts in photo gallery to decide whether they want to use the services of this salon.

 #### First Time User
 - As a person who lives near a barbershop and looking for good barber service.